riccardocorbella/kafka-offset-discoverer/README.md

 ### Description

-The aim of this project is the discovery of the offset of a message received a given day, month and year in each partition of a given Kafka topic.
+The aim of this project is the discovery of the offset of a message received a given day, month and year in each partition of a given Apache Kafka topic.

 ### Requirements